BloomGameStudio/PlayerService/README.md

 `/model`

 Handles PlayerModel Data.
 Send and Receive PlayerModel data.
+If a resource does not exist, one will be created.

 **Headers:** None